 - concerns about practical issues – for example, who will look after your dog if you become ill

 You can make sure people know about your wishes by talking about them.
 By writing your advance statement down, you can help to make things clear to your family, carers and anybody involved in your care.

 For more information on advance statements (opens in a new window).

 The new ReSPECT documentation (Recommended Summary Plan for Emergency Care and Treatment) has been introduced in Hull.
 This document is an alternative process for discussing, making and recording recommendations about care and treatment in a future crisis, including CPR.

 It also focuses on treatments that should be considered for you, as well as those that are not wanted or that would not work in your situation.

-NHS Choices have also created an End of life guide for people who are approaching the end of their life and people who are caring for others who are approaching the end of their life: https://www.nhs.uk/conditions/end-of-life-care/what-it-involves-and-when-it-starts/
+The NHS have also created an End of Life Guide for people who are approaching the end of their life and people who are caring for others who are approaching the end of their life.

 What is Palliative care